What skills and certifications do you need for a career in cyber security?

 2. AI security and AI governance

-The rapid adoption of generative AI and AI-powered business tools has created demand for professionals who understand:
+The rapid adoption of generative AI and AI-powered business tools has created growing demand for professionals who understand both AI security and AI governance.

 -